SantiiRepair/pumpa-api/README.md

 - Create your account in Pumpa

-- Connect your crypto wallet in the dashboard
+- Connect your crypto wallet

 - Push an AppKey totally free